 - Subscribe to Amazon Prime for $12.99 a month

-Thankfully though, Pratt's character was formally Army special-forces-something-or-other, before he became a ninth grade educator at the T. Woodrow Wilson high school.
+Thankfully though, Pratt's character was formally Army special-forces-something-or-other before becoming a ninth-grade educator at the T. Woodrow Wilson high school.
 So, you know, there's that.

-Weirdly though, other people who are also recruited don't seem to have any military background, which begs the question, why aren't the Navy SEALs, or the Special Air Service or the National Gendarmerie Intervention Group gathered and transported forward in time?
-Let's hope there's a believable reason
+Weirdly though, other people who are also recruited don't seem to have any military background, which begs the question, why aren't the Navy SEALs, the Special Air Service or the National Gendarmerie Intervention Group gathered and transported forward in time?
+Let's hope there's a believable reason.

 Joining Pratt is Yvonne Strahovski, who has appeared in "The Handmaiden's Tale," "Dexter" and "The Predator" among others and JK Simmons, who has certainly seen a thing or two, appearing in both the DC and the Marvel universe, "La La Land" and the vastly underrated "Counterpart."

 There's a montage of action — much more than we saw in the teaser and it appears that Dan has to wear some kind of permanently attached device covering his entire left forearm in order to be able to time jump.
 Plus, we get a bit more of a look, albeit only a brief one, at the actual aliens that are wrecking havoc in the year 2051.
 They appear to be a cross between a mimic from "Edge of Tomorrow" and possibly a xenomorph from "Aliens," so standard extraterrestrial exterminators then.